 Marketing strategies are needed now more than ever.
 If, as the Architect’s Journal notes, more than 60% of architects do not have a business plan, they are losing out in an increasingly competitive market.
 Advertising is one type of marketing, and one strategy that should be considered as part of a holistic, long-term approach.
 As AEC firms and manufacturers work to define their position, they should consider partnering with industry experts to create better engagement and recognition.

-Whether working across lead generation, thought leadership, public relations, or networking, the AEC industries are finally making the move to promote people and ideas over portfolios.
+Whether working across lead generation, thought leadership, public relations, or networking, the AEC industries are finally making the move to promote people and ideas through content marketing over portfolios.
 In a consideration of ethical practice, marketing and advertising have found a renewed place.
 The result is more responsive relationship building centered on impact and sustainable growth for clients and firms alike.

 Interview: Addressing the challenges with AEC marketing

 The AEC industries face unique marketing and advertising challenges compared to other fields.
 What key factors for companies to consider when selecting a marketing agency?

 “The inevitably long sales cycles within the AEC industry poses a unique challenge to business leaders.
 Finding an agency that is familiar with navigating the complex sales and marketing process, sometimes involving dozens of stakeholders over many years, is the first key for success.
 Agencies who are unfamiliar with the AEC industry often can’t relate to, or have the systems in place to support, engaging with a prospect through these long multi-channel sales cycles.”

 What are some of the biggest hurdles you’ve seen clients face when trying to market their services?

 “I often see companies with world class quality products or services being represented terribly through poor branding and promotional materials.
 They are pitching good quality work, but they get outbid by the “big guys” who pitched better.
 I wonder how much money is being left on the table due to poor presentation?”